The Public Utility Data Liberation Project¶

 example, you’ll only find 2018 data for Idaho)

 Now that you have a live database, we can easily work with it using a variety of tools, including Python, pandas dataframes, and Jupyter Notebooks.
 This command will start up a local Jupyter notebook server, and open a notebook containing some simple PUDL usage examples, which is distributed with the Python package, and deployed into your workspace:

 For more usage and installation details, see our more in-depth documentation on Read The Docs.

 Contributing to PUDL¶

 Find PUDL useful?
 Want to help make it better?
 There are lots of ways to contribute!

-Hire us to do some custom analysis, and let us add the code the project.
+- Hire us to do some custom analysis and allow us to integrate the resulting code into PUDL.

 For help with initial setup, usage questions, bug reports, suggestions to make PUDL better and anything else that could conceivably be of use or interest to the broader community of users, use the PUDL issue tracker. on Github.
 For private communication about the project, you can email the team: email@example.com

 Catalyst Cooperative is a small group of data scientists and policy wonks.
 We’re organized as a worker-owned cooperative consultancy.
 Our goal is a more just, livable, and sustainable world.
 We integrate public data and perform custom analyses to inform public policy.
 Our focus is primarily on mitigating climate change and improving electric utility regulation in the United States.

 Do you work on renewable energy or climate policy?
 Have you found yourself scraping data from government PDFs, spreadsheets, websites, and databases, without getting something reusable?
 We build tools to pull this kind of information together reliably and automatically so you can focus on your real work instead — whether that’s political advocacy, energy journalism, academic research, or public policymaking.